jlitven/Vexer/README.md

 vexer --help
 ```

-_Note: Vexer adds the tag `vocbulary` to the anki cards.
+_Note: Vexer adds the tag `vocabulary` to the anki cards.
 Do not edit these tags as vexer uses this tag information._

 ## Uninstall
 `vexer` can be uninstalled using `pip`: